BizTalk Summit 2014 London – The story

 The second day started at 9 am with four amazing sessions carried out in the morning:

-• The first one that took the stage was Kent Weare that give us a look into mobile services, presenting a real-world business scenario using many of Windows Azure building blocks like Azure Service Bus and Azure Mobile Services; and BizTalk Server 2013
+• The first one that took the stage was Kent Weare, that give us a look into mobile services, presenting a real-world business scenario using many of Windows Azure building blocks like Azure Service Bus and Azure Mobile Services; and BizTalk Server 2013

-• The last in the morning was Johan Hedberg, who lost a bet and had to wear a Canada shirt during his presentation, but he was not intimidated and made a good session on how to use BizTalk Server together with SQL Server Master Data Services.
+• The last in the morning was Johan Hedberg, who lost a bet and had to wear a Canada shirt during his presentation, but he was not intimidated and gave a good session on how to use BizTalk Server together with SQL Server Master Data Services.

 BizTalk Summit 2014 Kent Weare